xiaounb/go_cli_playbook/task/module1.md

 Recall what you have read in the above documentation and check flags that are available to the `go env` command.
 What is the flag to specify the output to be in JSON format?

-Write the complete command (go + sub-command + flag) under your answer for Task 1, and save the `module1.txt` file.
+Write the complete command (go + sub-command + flag) under your answer for Task 1.

 ## Extra help
 Here are the commands to get more information on `go env` and `Go` environment: